Inference of nonlinear causal effects with GWAS summary data: Nonlinear modeling of TWAS data

-It is worth noting that the estimation of $\phi$, as well as $\bm\theta$, is solely based on the dataset $\mathcal D_1$.
-Moreover, AIR allows the estimation of a non-invertible transformation $\phi$, provided that $\phi(x)$ is a sufficient statistic for conditional mean $\E(\bm z^\intercal \bm\theta \mid x)$.
-This is in contrast to the existing literature on data transformation (see \cite{yeo2000new} and references therein), where only invertible transformations are considered.
+Finally, the AIR estimator is $\widehat{\phi} = \widehat\rho\widehat{m}$.
+It is worth noting that AIR allows the estimation of a non-invertible transformation $\phi$, this is in contrast to the existing literature on data transformation (see \citet{yeo2000new}), where only invertible transformations are considered.
 In Section \ref{sec:sim}, the numerical results demonstrate the advantages of our method in detecting a quadratic relationship.
+For interval estimation of $\beta\phi(\cdot)$, there is ample literature devoted to constructing nonparametric confidence bands; see \citet{hall2013simple} and references therein.